Research Area: Close Relationships

 My research focuses on interpersonal attraction and the formation and maintenance of close relationships.
 More specifically, I examine how daily interactions (such as social support, compassionate acts, or the use of humor) influence relationship functioning.
-I am also interested in how couples evaluate their relationships and the implications of discrepancies between implicit and explicit evaluations as a form of ambivalence.
+I am also interested in how couples evaluate their relationships and the nature of discrepancies between implicit and explicit evaluations as a form of ambivalence.
 Finally, I am interested in methodology, including techniques for addressing excessively inattentive or careless responding on self-report measures.

 Click here to learn more about the graduate students working in my lab and other members of our research team.

 Click here for information about joining our research team as a graduate student or undergraduate Directed Independent Research student.
 I will consider accepting graduate students to join our program next Fall, and I typically work with undergraduate students every semester.